Why Central Banks Are Buying Record Gold in 2026: BRICS, De-Dollarisation & UK Impact

 Saudi Arabia, UAE, Iran, Ethiopia, and Egypt join.
 The expanded bloc covers ~45% of world population and ~35% of global GDP.

-More than double the 2010-2020 average.
-Purchasing is concentrated among BRICS and aligned nations.
+More than double the 2010-2021 average.
+Buying then moderated to 863 tonnes in 2025 — still the fourth-largest annual total on record, concentrated among BRICS and aligned nations.

 Members agree to build digital payment infrastructure and expand trade using local currencies.
 Framework for gold-backed settlement unit formalised.